 law regarding children’s records (records to be kept until the child is 25 or if 17 when treated, then 26)

-CNHC requirements to retain information for 8 years

-therapist to specify any other constraint regarding retaining client information)

 Your data will not be transferred outside the EU without your consent.

 Protecting Your Personal Data

 I am committed to ensuring that your personal data is secure.
 In order to prevent unauthorised access or disclosure, I have put in place appropriate technical, physical and managerial procedures to safeguard and secure the information we collect from you.